-As at the date of this report and during the relevant financial year, indemnities are and were in force under which the Bank has agreed to indemnify certain Directors of the Bank, Directors of certain associated Companies to the extent permitted by law and in accordance with the Bank's articles of association, in respect of certain losses and liabilities arising out of, in connection with, the execution of their powers, duties and responsibilities, as Directors of the Bank.
+As at the date of this report and during the relevant financial year, indemnities are and were in force under which the Bank has agreed to indemnify certain Directors of the Bank to the extent permitted by law and in accordance with the Bank's articles of association, in respect of certain losses and liabilities arising out of, in connection with, the execution of their powers, duties and responsibilities, as Directors of the Bank.
 In addition, NHI effected a global Directors and Officers liability insurance programme for the benefit of the Nomura Group.